 • Good practice: We are committed to further develop good practice within the member care field, as we cross cultures, sectors, and disciplines in our work.

-• Strategic projects: We are committed to work closely together with colleagues on strategic projects to support the humanitarian assistance/mission sectors.
+• Strategic projects: We are committed to work closely together with colleagues on strategic projects to support the overlapping mission, humanitarian, development, and health, sectors.

 • Accessible resources: We are committed to make resources accessible broadly to help personnel/groups improve the quality of life of people in needy regions.